“Motivation is overvalued. Environment often matters more.” – James Clear

 “How do I motivate people to learn? to work? to do their chores? or to take their medicine?’—are the wrong questions.
 They are wrong because they imply that motivation is something that gets done to people rather than something that people do.” -Edward Deci

-As much as I would enjoy giving a team a pep talk, I am more interested in helping the coach and players build an environment that is founded on healthy habits and that puts character first.
+As much as I might enjoy giving a team a motivational talk, I am more interested in helping the coach and players build an intrinsically motivated environment than an extrinsically motivated environment .
 Motivational quotes, speeches, and books can help us feel good, but their influence fades quickly, and as it fades, we are left with the reality that nothing has changed in our lives.
 Our challenges and habits remain.

 Empowering vs. Motivating